Welcome to the home of the Oregon Hill Neighborhood Association.

 We Meet Every Month

-Meetings are held the fourth Tuesday of every month (except December) at 7:00 pm at the William Byrd Community House (224 South Cherry Street).
+Meetings are held the fourth Tuesday of every month (except December) at 7:00 pm at the St. Andrew’s Church chapel at 236 S. Laurel Street.
 Meetings are open to all people, and anyone living in Oregon Hill is automatically eligible for membership.

 Bylaws of the Oregon Hill Neighborhood Association